awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.rolling-version-deploy.md

   Choose **Percentage** to configure a percentage of the total number of EC2 instances in the Auto Scaling group \(up to 100 percent\), or choose **Fixed** to configure a fixed number of instances \(up to the maximum instance count in your environment's Auto Scaling configuration\)\.

-![\[Elastic Beanstalk Application Deployment Configuration Page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-cfg-rollingdeployments.png)
+![\[Elastic Beanstalk application deployment configuration page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-cfg-rollingdeployments.png)

 The **Deployment preferences** section contains options related to health checks\.
 + **Ignore health check** – Prevents a deployment from rolling back when a batch fails to become healthy within the **Command timeout**\.
-+ **Healthy threshold** – Lowers the threshold at which an instance is considered healthy during rolling deployments, rolling updates and immutable updates\.
++ **Healthy threshold** – Lowers the threshold at which an instance is considered healthy during rolling deployments, rolling updates, and immutable updates\.
 + **Command timeout** – The number of seconds to wait for an instance to become healthy before canceling the deployment or, if **Ignore health check** is set, to continue to the next batch\.

 ![\[Elastic Beanstalk Application deployments configuration page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-cfg-healthchecks.png)

 ## How Rolling Deployments Work<a name="environments-cfg-rollingdeployments-method"></a>

 When processing a batch, Elastic Beanstalk detaches all instances in the batch from the load balancer, deploys the new application version, and then reattaches the instances\.
-If you enable [connection draining](environments-cfg-clb.md#using-features.managing.elb.draining), Elastic Beanstalk drains existing connections from the EC2 instances in each batch before beginning the deployment\.
+If you enable [connection draining](environments-cfg-clb.md#using-features.managing.elb.draining), Elastic Beanstalk drains existing connections from the Amazon EC2 instances in each batch before beginning the deployment\.

 After reattaching the instances in a batch to the load balancer, Elastic Load Balancing waits until they pass a minimum number of Elastic Load Balancing health checks \(the **Healthy check count threshold** value\), and then starts routing traffic to them\.
 If no [health check URL](environments-cfg-clb.md#using-features.managing.elb.healthchecks) is configured, this can happen very quickly, because an instance will pass the health check as soon as it can accept a TCP connection\.
 If a health check URL is configured, the load balancer doesn't route traffic to the updated instances until they return a `200 OK` status code in response to an `HTTP GET` request to the health check URL\.